apache/iceberg/site/docs/hive.md

 For example, setting this in the `hive-site.xml` loaded by Spark will enable the storage handler for all tables created by Spark.

 !!!
 Warning
-    When using Hive with Tez in `0.11.x` releases, you also have to disable vectorization (`hive.vectorized.execution.enabled=false`)
+    Starting with Apache Iceberg `0.11.0`, when using Hive with Tez you also have to disable vectorization (`hive.vectorized.execution.enabled=false`).

 #### Table property configuration